-1) tt1+tt2 is Julian Date, apportioned in any convenient way between
+1) tt1+tt2 is Julian Date, apportioned in any convenient way between and tt2 is the fraction of a day.
+The returned utl1,utl2 follow

 2) The argument dt is classical Delta T.

 Explanatory Supplement to the Astronomical Almanac, P. Kenneth Seidelmann (ed), University Science Books (1992)